optimagic-dev/optimagic/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies within all community spaces, on all formal and informal, and also applies when an individual is officially representing the community in public spaces.
 Examples of representing our community include
 - using an official e-mail address
 - posting via an official social media account
-- acting as an appointed representative at an online or offline event
+- acting as a representative at an online or offline event
-- acting as an appointed representative during a business trip surrounding an event
+- acting as a representative during a business trip surrounding an event

 ## Enforcement